EricWehrly/ePaper/roadmap.md

 later:
 - make albums or books or whatever that will cycle a selected set of images

+nice to have:
+- color pallete selector in top-right with localstorage persistence

 tech debt:
 - the autoplay timer needs to be how long images are displayed, and not take into account how long it takes them to be drawn
 - our prev and next buttons work but provide no feedback